tshepang/blog/content/computing/FLOSS I use a-lot.rst

 GUI applications

 - **Xfce Terminal**
-- **Evince**: I would love to get a PDF reader with better navigation
 - **Firefox**: not as pretty as my previous favorite, Chrome; but that it has a more trustworthy steward (Mozilla vs. Google), and it being less restrictive (Chrome makes it painful to install third